Back

 Object description

-Mieczyslaw Gasecki (May 3, 1883, Lviv – April 16, 1948, Krakow) was an artist, restorer, a good friend of Jacek Malczewski, who, in a friendly way, called him "Goniem'' (from the word "to chase").
-He assisted the artist in many aspects, including technical and restoration work; in particular, he made sketches for future works, and was a model for many paintings.
+Mieczyslaw Gasecki (May 3, 1883, Lviv – April 16, 1948, Krakow) was an artist, restorer, and a good friend of Jacek Malczewski, who, in a friendly way, called him "Goniem'' (from the word "to chase").
+He assisted the artist in many aspects, including technical and restoration work; in particular, he made sketches for future works and was a model for many paintings.
 In this work, the artist portrayed Gasecki and himself in the image of knights wearing conquistador helmets.
 As a rule, the main tendencies in Malczewski's self-portraits are always connected with the chivalric ideal.
-The artist depicted himself tall, slim, in shining knight armor, with a flower and hussar wings behind his back, with a muse and birds, as well as with the image of the Virgin Mary on his chest.
-The presented picture also has such symbols; in particular, the blue and red colors in the drapery in the foreground refer to the iconographic tradition of depicting the Virgin Mary's clothing, which confirms the interpretation of the "knights of the faith".
-Jacek Malczewski portrayed himself in a variety of characters and costumes, thus creating a special page of his oeuvre.
+The artist depicted himself as tall and slim, in shining knight armour, with a flower and hussar wings behind his back, a muse and birds, and the image of the Virgin Mary on his chest.
+The presented picture also has such symbols; in particular, the blue and red colours in the drapery in the foreground refer to the iconographic tradition of depicting the Virgin Mary's clothing, which confirms the interpretation of the "knights of the faith".
+Jacek Malczewski portrayed himself in various characters and costumes, thus creating a particular page of his oeuvre.
 He painted a lot of self-portraits.
-There are 12 of them in the collection of the Gallery.
-The artist portrayed himself reflecting on the messianic tasks, in accordance with the worldview principles of the Romantics and Symbolists, whose life's task was a relentless search for the ideal.
-However, the irony and the understanding of his own imperfection are often noticeable in his self-portraits; it is a kind of tool that allows the artist to have a dialogue with the viewer.
+There are 12 of them in the Gallery collection.
+The artist portrayed himself reflecting on the messianic tasks in accordance with the worldview principles of the Romantics and Symbolists, whose life's task was a relentless search for the ideal.
+However, the irony and understanding of his imperfection are often noticeable in his self-portraits; it is a tool that allows the artist to have a dialogue with the viewer.

 Inscriptions